The Daring Gourmet

 Rennet

-A standard cheese-making ingredient, this is what thickens your milk.
-You can find rennet in cheesemaking and winemaking specialty shops or here on Amazon.
+A standard cheese-making ingredient, in conjunction with the calcium chloride this also helps coagulate and thicken your milk.ย You can find rennet in cheesemaking and winemaking specialty shops or here on Amazon.

 what is rennet